AdemBendjama/MangaPunch/README.md

-# Manga Tracker App
+# MangaPunch

 ## Overview

-This is a website that lists metadata about manga, allowing users to search, filter, track, and rate manga.
-Users can sign up for an account to access additional features such as adding manga to their library and rating manga.
+This is a website that lists metadata about manga, allowing users to search, discover manga, read reviews and get recommendations.
+Users can sign up for an account to access additional features such as adding manga to their library, tracking , rating and reviewing.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started